Separation Anxiety / Isolation Distress in Dogs

 The great news is, when clients follow protocol closely and with our support, the probability of success is high.
 We’ve standardized our Separation Anxiety consulting packages based the patterns of success we’ve seen with our clients.

-Once weekly, pre-scheduled Web or Teleconferencing check in calls (30 minutes each) and email support (including reviewing of brief progress videos) between calls.
+Web or Teleconferencing check in calls (30 minutes each) and email support (including reviewing of brief progress videos) between calls can help you along the way.

-Commitment and consistency is key, therefore, the weekly check-in calls are pre-scheduled and can’t be postponed or rescheduled.
+Commitment and consistency is key, therefore, regular check-in calls are helpful to keep you on track and reinforce you for your hard work.
 We are here also to be your accountability partner as you work through the protocol!

 To get 1-on-1 help, Fill out our Application Form for Private Lessons and pick “Separation Anxiety” and we will reach out to you for scheduling.Application for Private Lessons